Chia-Network/chia-docs/docs/plotting/plotting-how-to.md

 </div>
 <br />

 You will be presented with a list of twenty-four words.
 This is your wallet's recovery phrase.
 These words are all that are needed to recover your wallet on a new computer.
 Write them down and store them in a safe place.
-The order of the words is also important.
+The order of the words is important.

 You can also choose a custom name for your wallet.
 Click `NEXT` when you are finished.

 :::warning

 If someone obtains a copy of these words, they can steal your entire wallet, including all of its funds.
-Be sure to your recovery phrase in a safe place.
+Be sure to store your recovery phrase in a safe place.

 :::